mahyahhp/life-in-the-uk-test/README.md

     * freedom of thought, conscience and religion
     * freedom of expression (speech).
 * The chairperson of the General Assembly of the Church of Scotland is the **Moderator**, who is appointed for **one year** only and often speaks on behalf of that Church.
-* Big Ben is the nickname for the great bell of the clock at the Houses of Parliament in London.
-Many people call the clock Big Ben as well.
-The clock is over 150 years old and is a popular tourist attraction.
-The clock tower is named ‘Elizabeth Tower’ in honour of Queen Elizabeth II’s **Diamond Jubilee in 2012**.
-* Serious civil cases are dealt in the **High Court** in England, Wales and Northern Ireland and for Scotland, in the **Court of Session in Edinburgh**
 * British charities:
   * British Red Cross: international charity
   * Age UK: older people